mmamedov/page-cache/README.md

 Full-page PHP Caching library
 ----
 PageCache is a lightweight PHP library for full page cache, works out of the box with zero configuration.
-Use it when you need a simple yet powerfull file based PHP caching solution.
+Use it when you need a simple yet powerful file based PHP caching solution.
 Page caching for mobile devices is built-in.

 Install PHP PageCache and start caching your PHP's browser output code using Composer:
 ```